 Online safety should be a focus in all areas of the curriculum and staff should reinforce online safety messages across the curriculum.
-The online safety curriculum should be broad, relevant and provide progression, including the following areas:
+The online safety curriculum should be broad, relevant and provide progression, with opportunities for creative activities and will be provided in the following ways:

-- An online safety education programme covering a range of skills and behaviours appropriate to their age and experience; - A focus on building resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making; - Responsibilities of pupils, according to the Pupil Acceptable Use Agreement(s); Issues around plagiarism; how to check copyright and also know that they must respect and acknowledge copyright/intellectual property rights; - Ensuring pupils know to only use school approved systems and publish within appropriately secure / age-appropriate environments; - Where pupils are allowed to freely search the internet, staff should be vigilant in monitoring the content of the website's students visit; - It is accepted that from time to time, for good educational reasons, pupils may need to research topics (e.g. racism, drugs, and discrimination) that would normally result in internet searches being blocked.
+- Has a clear, progressive online safety education programme as part of the Computing curriculum / PSHE and other curriculum areas as relevant.
+This covers a range of skills and behaviours appropriate to their age and experience; - Plans online used carefully to ensure that these are age appropriate and support the learning objectives for specific curriculum areas; - Key online safety messages will be reinforced as part of a planned programme of assemblies; - Pupils should be supported in building resilience to radicalisation by providing a safe environment for debating controversial issues and helping them to understand how they can influence and participate in decision-making; - Will remind pupils about their responsibilities through the student Acceptable Use Agreement(s); - Ensures staff are aware of their responsibility to model safe and responsible behaviour in their own use of technology, e.g. use of passwords, logging-off, use of content, research skills, copyright; - Ensures that staff and pupils understand issues around plagiarism; how to check copyright and also know that they must respect and acknowledge copyright/intellectual property rights; - Ensure pupils only use school approved systems and publish within appropriately secure / age-appropriate environments; - Where pupils are allowed to freely search the internet, staff should be vigilant in monitoring the content of the website's students visit; - It is accepted that from time to time, for good educational reasons, pupils may need to research topics (e.g. racism, drugs, and discrimination) that would normally result in internet searches being blocked.
 In such a situation, staff can request that the IT support team can temporarily remove those sites from the filtered list for the period of study.
 Any request to do so, will be auditable, with clear reasons.

-2.1.
-Staff, Academy Councillor and Volunteer training
+2.2.
+Staff/School Councillor and Volunteer training

-- Makes regular training available to staff, Academy Councillors and volunteers, on online safety issues and the school online safety education program; - Provides, as part of the induction process, all new staff [including those on university/college placement and work experience] with information and guidance on the Online Safety Policy and the school's Acceptable Use Agreements. - Provides advice / guidance / training to individuals as required - Will share this Online Safety policy and updates with staff during training days and/or briefings - Ensures staff are aware of their responsibility to model safe and responsible behaviour in their own use of technology, e.g. use of passwords, logging-off, use of content, research skills, copyright - Ensures that staff understand issues around plagiarism; how to check copyright and also know that they must respect and acknowledge copyright/intellectual property rights; - Ensures that staff understand that they can request temporary access to websites that are normally filtered.
-This must be for educational purposes and clearly part of the curriculum, e.g. drugs, discrimination, historical weaponry.
-Requests are logged and saved by the Trust IT team.
+- Makes regular training available to staff on online safety issues and the school's online safety education program; - Provides, as part of the induction process, all new staff [including those on university/college placement and work experience] with information and guidance on the Online Safety Policy and the school's Acceptable Use Agreements. - The Online Safety Officer (or other nominated person) will provide advice / guidance / training to individuals as required. - This Online Safety policy and its updates will be presented to and discussed by staff in staff meetings / INSET days

-2.1.
+2.3.
 Parent awareness